-From Kotor, a small road zigzags 25 times high above the sea and up through the clouds, and into the historic heartland of this country.
+From Kotor, a small road zigzags 25 times high above the sea, up through the clouds, and into the historic heartland of this country.
 The "old road" — little more than an overgrown donkey path — was once the mountain kingdom's umbilical cord to the Adriatic.
 Cresting the ridge, we enter another world: an inhospitable land of rocks, scrub brush, and ramshackle farmhouses.
-The "black mountains" that define this basin gave this country its name: Monte Negro.
+The "black" mountains that define this basin gave this country its name: Monte Negro.

 The landscape changes once again as we cross into yet another country: Bosnia-Herzegovina, or Bosnia for short.